Legislation and Regulations

 China Customs will help rights-holders to protect their IP under the Regulations of Customs Protection of Intellectual Property Rights and its implementing measures.
 If a rights-holder discovers infringing drugs or medical devices by itself, it could request Customs to seize the infringing goods upon the provision of certain evidence.
 Further, if a rights-holder voluntarily completes the IP Customs Filing, it would obtain more assistance from Customs; Customs will proactively notify the rights-holder of suspected infringing drugs or medical devices when they are discovered.

-Customs will release the goods if the rights-holder confirms that the shipment is authorised, or will seize the goods if the rights-holder confirms that it is counterfeit and provides a bond.
-The 2020 Economic and Trade Agreement between the PRC and the United States of America (China-US Trade Agreement) further strengthens China’s obligation to implement border measures, such as prohibiting counterfeit products from entering into commerce channels even after their unlawful trademarks have been removed.
+Customs will seize the goods if the rights-holder confirms that it is counterfeit and provides a bond.
+The 2020 Economic and Trade Agreement between the PRC and the United States of America (China-US Trade Agreement) further strengthens China’s obligation to implement border measures.

-Pharmaceutical manufacturing plants are required to get drug manufacturing licences.
-As to MAHs who lack manufacturing capacity and outsource manufacturing work to other manufacturers, according to the newly issued rules, they are also required for manufacturing licences.
-Though such MAHs do not need to build up their own plants, they are still required to establish manufacturing SOPs, designate quality personnel, etc. The manufacturing licence is valid for five years and renewable for another five years within six months before expiry.
+Pharmaceutical manufacturing plants are required to get drug manufacturing licences, even for MAHs who lack manufacturing capacity and outsource manufacturing work to other manufacturers.
+Though such MAHs do not need to build up their own plants, they are still required to establish manufacturing SOPs, designate quality personnel, etc. As to MAHs who need to change the package specification of imported products, they shall appoint a Chinese legal person to submit the sub-packaging filing with the CDE.
+In the events of outsource manufacture and/or sub-packaging, the manufacturing enterprise that carries out the manufacture and/or sub packaging shall also obtain corresponding manufacturing licence.
+The manufacturing licence is valid for five years and is renewable for another five years six months before expiry.

-Separately, the DAL has abolished the Good Manufacturing Practice (GMP) certificate, but drug manufacturers must still comply with GMP requirements, and the NMPA and its local counterparts will strengthen scrutiny over manufacturing activities, by, for example, regular inspections, the frequency of which is determined by the characteristics of the relevant pharmaceuticals.
+Separately, the DAL has abolished the Good Manufacturing Practice (GMP) certificate, but drug manufacturers must still comply with GMP requirements, and the NMPA and its local counterparts will strengthen scrutiny over manufacturing activities.

 Types of authorisation for medical device manufacturers are different based upon the classification of devices.
 A manufacturing filing receipt from the municipal MPA is required for manufacturing Class I devices.
 The municipal MPA will immediately grant the receipt if all required documents are submitted.
-For Class II and III devices, a manufacturing licence will be granted by the PMPA following the result of the review and on-site examination.
-A filing receipt for Class I devices does not specify the duration of authorisation, while a manufacturing licence for Class II and III devices is valid for five years and can be renewed for another five years within six months before expiry.
+For Class II and III devices, a manufacturing licence will be granted by the provincial MPA following the result of the review and on-site examination.
+A filing receipt for Class I devices does not specify the duration of authorisation, while a manufacturing licence for Class II and III devices is valid for five years and can be renewed for another five years before six months prior to expiry.

 Wholesale distributors of drugs or medical devices are required to obtain the following authorisations from the relevant MPA prior to distribution.